autosoft-dev/tree-hugger/README.md

 - Light-weight
 - Extendable
 - Provides easy higher-level abstrctions
-- Offers some kind of normalization across languages
+- (Should)Offer some kind of normalization across languages

 ## Installation